 The Brennan Center for Justice at NYU School of Law is a non-partisan public policy and law institute that focuses on fundamental issues of democracy and justice.
-Our work ranges from voting rights to redistricting reform, from access to the courts to presidential power in the fight against terrorism.
+Our work ranges from voting rights to campaign finance reform, from racial justice in criminal law to presidential power in the fight against terrorism.
 A singular institution - part think tank, part public interest law firm, part advocacy group - the Brennan Center combines scholarship, legislative and legal advocacy, and communications to win meaningful, measureable change in the public sector.